ahesford/vcluster/overlays/README.md

 basis.

 The file `master/fstab` defines a mount of the EFI system partition by UUID;
-this UUID should be replaced with the value reported by
+this UUID can be replaced with the value reported by

     lsblk -n -o uuid ${esp_blkdev}

 for a device node `${esp_blkdev}` that refers to your specific EFI system partition.
+However, it is probably best to disregard this sample `fstab` and instead copy the file from the running system that forms the basis for the master node.